 As you read, consider: What might God be saying to me?
 Summarize your thoughts in a sentence or two.

-My thoughts (David Squire):
+My thoughts (Keith Phillips):

 We encourage you to include a time of prayer with this reading.
 If you need a place to get started, consider the guidelines on the How to Pray page.